Bulleid 1469S seen in 1971 during active service on

 It is the only steel clad coach in the Trust's collection but in contrast to British Railways own design of Mark 1 stock, which were all steel, S1469S has timber framing and a timber roof.
 Thus, except for a few detail differences, such as mirrors being engraved "BR" instead of "SR", S1469S is a true Bulleid design.

 During the 1980s, new steel cladding was fitted to this carriage.
 However, in 2004 we decided that we were not satisfied with the quality of the cladding, and we took the bold decision to scrap the steel panels which had been fitted and start again from scratch.
 Brand new steel panels have been fitted during 2005-06.
-All the cladding panels are now in position, other than the two for the upper sides of the toilet and those for the Keighley end of the carriage.
 The remains of the corridor connector bellows at the Keighley end have been removed.
-All six external doors have been re-hung, and new glass has been ordered.
-The Oxenhope end bogie has been fully dismantled, overhauled and reassembled, and is back in position under the carriage.
+All six external doors have been re-hung, and new glass has been fitted.
+Both bogies have been fully dismantled, overhauled and reassembled, and are back in position under the carriage.
+Moved from the workshop into the museum, June 2011.

 Full details of this type of coach can be found in "Bulleid's SR Steam Passenger Stock", by David Gould, published by the Oakwood Press.